sharkdp/bat/README.md

 You can use `bat` as a previewer for [`fzf`](https://github.com/junegunn/fzf).
 To do this, use `bat`'s `--color=always` option to force colorized output.
-Because `fzf` reads the preview via a pipe, also pass `--theme=auto:system` (or an explicit `--theme`) so light/dark themes match your system preference.
+Because `fzf` reads the preview via a pipe, also pass `--theme=auto:system` on macOS (or an explicit `--theme` on other platforms) so light/dark themes match your system preference.
 You can also use the `--line-range` option to restrict the load times for long files:

 ```bash